parent smiles while feeding baby during lactation consult

 An IBCLC can help both before and after baby arrives

 IBCLCs are often called in when parents have an issue or concern.
 But a consultation doesn’t have to happen at the first sign of trouble.
 Scheduling a prenatal lactation consultation with an IBCLC before your baby arrives sets you up for breastfeeding success.
 They can address concerns and answer questions — and, trust us, no question is off-limits.
-IBCLCs are experts focused on helping you achieve your individualized feeding goals, celebrating your milestones, and helping you overcome any challenges.
+IBCLCs are experts focused on helping you achieve your individualized feeding goals, celebrating your milestones, and helping you and your baby overcome any challenges.

 IBCLC visits are customizable